 Contact your local Epilepsy Foundation for more information and community resources.

-Additionally, many religious institutions, hospitals and hospice organizations offer local bereavement services.
+Additionally, many religious institutions, hospitals, mental health agencies and hospice organizations offer local bereavement services.